entegral/auxilio-api-server/README.md

 1. Ensure [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) is installed on your system.
 2. clone this repo and ```cd``` into it.
 3. Run ```docker-compose up```
+4. Run ```docker-compose run web rake db:create```
+5. Run ```docker-compose run web rake db:migrate```
-4. Docker should start downloading the necessary images and build your instance.
+6. Docker should start downloading the necessary images and build your instance.
-5. This is an alpha build and this container SHOULD BE USED FOR DEVELOPMENT ONLY, NOT PRODUCTION.
+7. This is an alpha build and this container SHOULD BE USED FOR DEVELOPMENT ONLY, NOT PRODUCTION.
 Do not store personally identifiable information on it.